sgreer81/wp-preview/README.md

 For more installation notes, refer to the [Install gulp and Bower](#install-gulp-and-bower) section in this document.

-## Features

-* [gulp](http://gulpjs.com/) build script that compiles both Sass and Less, checks for JavaScript errors, optimizes images, and concatenates and minifies files

 ## Theme installation

 Bottom line is you want to get the files in this repo into your local development environment.
 There are many ways to do this, two of which we will cover here.